numpy/numpy/doc/neps/c-masked-array.rst

 Data That Is Being Temporarily Ignored
 ======================================

-Iterpreting the meaning of temporarily ignored data requires choosing between one of the missing data interpretations above.
+Interpreting the meaning of temporarily ignored data requires choosing between one of the missing data interpretations above.
 This is a common use case for masks, which are an elegant mechanism to implement this.